hanabi/hanabi.github.io/misc/Meta.md

 * An example of a *Specific Prescription Convention* would be a *Order Chop Move* (from the Hyphen-ated conventions):
   * *Order Chop Moves* are performed by playing 1's out of order.
   * They only occur during the first part of the game, so players do not have to keep them in mind throughout the whole game.
   * Furthermore, even in the first part of the game, players do not have to keep the convention in the forefront of their minds.
-They can simply notice that something strange has happened: "Woah!
+They can simply notice that something strange has happened: "Wow!
 Alice played her 1's out of order!
 That was very strange!"
 And noticing this will trigger the remembering of the convention.
 * If complexity needs to be reduced from a convention framework, then deleting a *Specific Prescription Convention* will not provide much value, especially if there are no conflicting conventions or valid alternate interpretations.